finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

     String idTypeCode = "idTypeCode_example"; // String | Code of the person identifier.
     String code = "code_example"; // String | Code of the person under specified identifier type's scope and code.
-    String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which to retrieve the Access Metadata OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the Access Metadata try {
+    String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime at which to retrieve the Access Metadata OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Access Metadata try {
       Map<String, List<AccessMetadataValue>> result = apiInstance.getAllPersonAccessMetadata(idTypeScope, idTypeCode, code, effectiveAt, asAt);
       System.out.println(result);